WhiteflagProtocol/whiteflag-standard/docs/v1/index.md

 An example for usage of JWS for authentication is included in [Annex C](#annex-c-example-json-authentication-objects).

-##### 5.1.2.2 Method 2: Shared Token Validation
+#### 5.1.2.2 Method 2: Shared Secret Validation

-The option to use a secret token for authentication allows the issuer of the token to authenticate the originator's blockchain account when the token is revealed in an `A2` message.
-The secret token may be pre-shared or generated from a shared secret:
+The option to use a shared secret for authentication allows the issuer of the secret to authenticate the originator's blockchain account when proof of possession of the secret is revealed in an `A2` message.
+The secret may be pre-shared or negotiated:

-1. The token may be a secret piece of either arbitrary data or some (encrypted) meaningful data provided by the originator.
+1. The pre-shared secret may be either arbitrary data or some (encrypted) meaningful data provided to the originator.
 The nature and distribution of such a secret is outside the scope of Whiteflag.

-2. The token may also be derived from an ECDH negotiated shared secret using `K0B` messages, as described in [5.2](#52-cryptographic-support-functions).
+2. The secret may also be negotiated by exchanging ECDH public keys using `K0B` messages, as described in [Paragraph 5.2](#52-cryptographic-support-functions).
-    This allows a secret negotatiated with one (already authenticated) account for the authentication of antother account of the same originator, e.g. to create an anonymous side channel.
+    This allows a secret to be negotiated with one (already authenticated) account, and then to be used for authentication of another account of the same originator, e.g. to create an anonymous side channel.

-The secret token must not be used directly in a single `A2(0)` message.
+The shared secret must not be used directly in a single `A2(0)` message.
-Instead, the authentication data sent in the `A2(0)` message must be derived from the secret token using the HKDF function defined in RFC 5869.
-The procedure is described in detail in [5.2.3](#523-encrytpion-key-and-authentication-token-derivation).
+Instead, the authentication token sent in the `A2(0)` message must be derived from the shared secret using the HKDF function defined in RFC 5869.
+The procedure is described in detail in [Paragraph 5.2.3](#523-encryption-key-and-authentication-token-derivation).

 An originator may use multiple `A2(0)` messages with tokens from different issuers or ECDH counterparts.